 Note: If a perfectly working Windows 10 computer with an administrator user account already present and working correctly, you won’t have the need to enable the built-in administrator (“Administrator”) account.
-This article assumes that you’re either unable to start Windows 10 normally, or unable to login to your administrator-level user account for some reason.
+This article assumes that you’re either unable to start Windows 10 normally, or unable to login to your administrator-level user account due to profile corruption or similar issues.

 Step 1: Login to Advanced Recovery Options (Windows RE)